Integrating Jscrambler with Nuxt.js

 Run the application:

-There you go.
+There you go, the app is running on localhost:3000.
 Jscrambler is now integrated into your build process and the protected production files will be placed on .output/.

 Known Problems